mplabs/minima-typescript/README.md

-# RxJS + Typescript Minimal Setup
+# Typescript Minimal Setup

-This is a minimal imstall of a typescript RxJS setup.
+This is a minimal typescript setup.